Shock rock

-Shock rock is the combination of rock music or heavy metal music with highly theatrical live performances emphasizing shock value.
+Shock rock (also known as horror rock) is a subgenre of rock music which primarily focuses on highly theatrical live performances emphasizing shock value.
+The term was originally coined in December 1966 by journalist Robert Shelton to describe Frank Zappa and his group the Mothers of Invention.
+However, the phrase was later popularized during the late 1960s and early 1970s to refer to acts such as Arthur Brown, Alice Cooper and Iggy Pop.
+Artists such as Screamin' Jay Hawkins and Screaming Lord Sutch were later regarded as precursors and influences to the genre.
+By the 1990s and 2000s, "shock rock" was used as a term to describe Marilyn Manson.

 Performances may include violent or provocative behavior from the artists, the use of attention-grabbing imagery such as costumes, masks, or face paint, or special effects such as pyrotechnics or fake blood.
 Shock rock also often includes elements of horror.

+Etymology

+On December 25, 1966, The New York Times published an article entitled Shock Rock: Take Musical Satire One Step Further by journalist Robert Shelton.
+In the article, Shelton would coin the term "shock rock" to describe musician Frank Zappa and his group the Mothers of Invention, he stated:

+The Mothers of Invention are primarily musical satirists.
+Beyond that, they are perhaps the first pop group to successfully amalgamate rock 'n' roll with the serious music of Stravinsky and others.
+Both in their material and in their looks, they are also furthering some of the more outrageous elements of anti-convention, thus contributing to a new style that might be called "shock-rock."

 History

+Influences and precursors

 Screamin' Jay Hawkins has been seen as a pioneer for shock rock.
 After the success of his 1956 hit "I Put a Spell on You", Hawkins began to perform a recurring stunt at many of his live shows: he would emerge from a coffin, sing into a skull-shaped microphone and set off smoke bombs.
 Another artist who performed similar stunts was the British singer-songwriter Screaming Lord Sutch.

 Arthur Brown in 2005.
 During live performances and in the promotional television video, Brown performed the 1968 song "Fire" wearing black and white makeup (corpse paint) and a burning headpiece.